 Make sure that you schedule some me time for self care.
 It will reduce your stress, increase your productivity and boost your happiness.

 Be sure to set aside relaxation time in your daily schedule and try not to allow other obligations to encroach.
-Try and do something you enjoy every day and try and keep your sense of humor and the ability to laugh at yourself.
+Try and do something you enjoy every day.